agnusmaximus/cyclades/README.md

 possible by processing all the conflicting updates within the same core.
 After the processing of a batch is completed, the above is repeated, for as many iterations as required.

+# Experiments

+Maintaining serializability confers numerous benefits, and the additional overhead of partitioning the conflict graph does not hinder performance too much.
+In fact, in some cases the avoidance of conflicts and the slightly better cache behavior of Cyclades leads to better performance.

+Additionally, for various variance reduction algorithms we find that Cyclades' serial equivalance allows it to outperform Hogwild in terms of convergence.

+For full experiment details please refer to the paper.

 # Building
 After cloning the repository, fetch the gflags submodule with